Quasi-Ergodicity of Transient Patterns in Stochastic Reaction-Diffusion Equations: General Sub-Markov Semigroups

 Before proceeding, we introduce the general setup and assumptions of this section.
 In Section \ref{sec:Examples}, we verify that these assumptions hold for SPDEs satisfying Assumption \ref{assn:Supp}.
 Let $(Z_t)_{t\ge0}$ be a continuous $(\mathcal{F}_t)_{t\ge0}$-adapted Markov process on a separable Hilbert space $H$.
 Let the Markov semigroup of $(Z_t)_{t\ge0}$ be defined as

-where $BM(E)$ be the set of bounded measurable functions $f:H\rightarrow\R$.
+where $BM(H)$ is the set of bounded measurable functions $f:H\rightarrow\R$.
 In our general setting, $(P_t)_{t\ge0}$ is not necessarily strongly continuous on $BM(H)$.
-We therefore look to find an extension of $BM(H)$ onto which $(P_t)_{t\ge0}$ extends to a strongly continuous semigroup.
-To this end, we make the following assumptions.
+However, in many cases, one can in fact find an extension of $BM(H)$ onto which $(P_t)_{t\ge0}$ extends to a strongly continuous semigroup.
+This leads to the following assumptions.

 \begin{assumption} There exists an invariant measure $\mu$ of $(P_t)_{t\ge0}$ such that $P_t$ extends to a compact operator on $L^2(H,\mu)$ for each $t>0$. \end{assumption}

 \begin{assumption} The semigroup $(P_t)_{t\ge0}$ is irreducible, in the sense that